Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$

+\emph{Conclusion.}---In conclusion, RbV$_3$Sb$_5$ is a pseudo-spin-polarized superconductor with nontrivial topological properties.
+We establish a faithful eight-band model that incorporates the nematic normal state and spin-orbit parity coupling effects.
+Using this model, we calculate the upper critical fields for superconducting states with pseudo-spin polarizations parallel and antiparallel to the applied field.
+The difference between these two upper critical fields, combined with the pseudo-spin polarized superconducting domain picture, explains the observed hysteresis.
+We further suggest that the superconducting state in RbV$_3$Sb$_5$ is an odd-parity, pseudo-spin-polarized (i.e., nonunitary) nodal topological state with Majorana flat band edge modes.

-\emph{Acknowledgements}---K. T. L. acknowledges the support of the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16307622, and No. 16309223. \begin{widetext}
+\emph{Acknowledgements}---K. T. L. acknowledges the support of the Ministry of Science and Technology, China, The New Cornerstone Foundation, The State Key Laboratory of Quantum Information Technologies and Materials at CUHK, and the Hong Kong Research Grants Council through Grants No. MOST23SC01-A, No. RFS2021-6S03, No. C6053-23G, No. AoE/P-701/20, AoE/P-604/25R, No. 16309223, No. 16311424 and No. 16300325.